ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {:pre}

 8. Create the tables in the PostgreSQL database.
-The script leverages the `config/pg_credentials.json`, retrieves and uses the private endpoint to the PostgreSQL database, the private endpoint is reachable only from the VPC.
+The script leverages the file `config/pg_credentials.json`, retrieves and uses the private endpoint to the PostgreSQL database, the private endpoint is reachable only from the VPC.
    ```sh
    node ./build/createTables.js
    ```
    {:pre}
 9. Create the cloud object storage bucket in the database.
-The script leverages the `config/config.json`, retrieves and uses the direct endpoint to Cloud Object Storage, the direct endpoint is reachable only from the VPC.
+The script leverages `config/config.json`, retrieves and uses the direct endpoint to Cloud Object Storage, the direct endpoint is reachable only from the VPC.
    ```sh
    node ./build/createBucket.js
    ```